thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 ## Run the node.js app on your Bluemix

 Here a _small guide_ (not all steps in detail) how to setup the NodeJS Server project on bluemix.
-When you deploy the NodeJS Application into your Bluemix area the NodeJS application will automatically created.
+When you deploy the NodeJS Application into your Bluemix area the NodeJS application will automatically be created.

 1. Get yourself a Bluemix Account – register at bluemix.net
 2. [Install Node.js][] local